 These pavilions are beautifully made and extremely strong.
 They are engineered to withstand a 110 mph wind and a snow load of 30 lbs./ square foot.

 The strength of this structure begins with 24″ wide sonotube footings that go 42″ below grade.
 There are 4 footings – one for each of the corner columns.

 These steel columns are affixed to the concrete footings with threaded steel rod.
-You’ll see this construction in upcoming posts on this project.
+You’ll see this construction detail in upcoming posts on this project.

 The main portion of the patio will be done in dry-set brick and will come right up to the wet-laid bluestone patio under the pavilion.